nfdi4plants/dataplan/.github/ISSUE_TEMPLATE/add-a-new-dmp-template.md

 ---

 ### Is the target DMP requested by a funding body?
 If yes, which is it?
-Yes, volkswagenstiftung.
+Yes, Volkswagenstiftung.

-### Is the target DMP focuse on a specific domain?
+### Is the target DMP focuses on a specific domain?
 If yes, which is it?
 Yes, about micro-organisms.

 ### Is there a guideline or questionnaire?
-If yes, pleas provide us a link.
+If yes, please provide us a link.
 https://www.volkswagenstiftung.de/sites/default/files/documents/2022-04%20Basis-Datenmanagementplan.rtf